acoppes/acoppes/site/_drafts/ldjam52.markdown

 Another thing that I tested a bit was the terrain grass, I wanted in my head to spawn the Spice like it was grass on the ground but with orange tones (like Spice).
 I felt it like was going to be a great idea but couldn't get it to look how I wanted at first and also I didn't know how to remove it after harvesting so I decided to avoid that.

-While writing the blog post I tried again and managed to make it look how I wanted, still don't know how to remove it from terrain though (now I want to investigate that).
+UPDATE: While writing the blog post I tried again and managed to make it look how I wanted, still don't know how to remove it from terrain though (now I want to investigate that).

 <div class="post-image">
 <video width="480" height="270" controls>